denji/homebrew-nginx/README.md

 # Nginx Homebrew Tap

-This tap is designed specifically for custom builds of Nginx with added modules.
+This tap is designed specifically for a custom build of Nginx with more module options.

 ## Installation

     brew tap marcqualie/nginx
+    brew install marcqualie/nginx/nginx

 ## Why submit modules here?